 Parts Used and Preparations Available

-Mistletoe extracts can vary greatly depending on the species of plant used, how it is prepared and even what time of year it is harvested, making study results difficult to generalize.
-Mistletoe extracts are available in many parts of Europe and are usually given by injection under the skin or, less often, into a vein, pleural cavity or tumor.
-The U.S. Food and Drug Administration (FDA) has not approved the use of mistletoe for any medical purpose in the US outside of research.
-For this reason, it is still under development as a conclusive adjunct therapy for cancer treatment.
+Mistletoe extracts are on hand in many parts of Europe and are most often given by injection under the skin.
+Sometimes they are given into a vein, pleural cavity (space between the lungs), or directly into a tumor.
+The U.S. Food and Drug Administration (FDA) has not approved the use of mistletoe for any medical purpose in the U.S. that is not research.

 Side Effects and Safety Concerns of Herbal & Nutritional Supplements

-- Mistletoe from the National Center for Complementary and Alternative Medicine (NCCAM).
+Mistletoe from the National Center for Complementary and Alternative Medicine (NCCAM).
+2020.

-- Grossarth-Maticek, R., Kiene, H., Baumgartner, S. M., & Ziegler, R. (2001).
+Grossarth-Maticek, R., Kiene, H., Baumgartner, S. M., & Ziegler, R. (2001).
 Use of Iscador, an extract of European mistletoe (Viscum album), in cancer treatment: prospective nonrandomized and randomized matched-pair studies nested within a cohort study.
 Alternative therapies in health and medicine, 7(3), 57.

-- Kienle, G. S., & Kiene, H. (2010).
+Kienle, G. S., & Kiene, H. (2010).
 Review article: Influence of Viscum album L (European mistletoe) extracts on quality of life in cancer patients: a systematic review of controlled clinical studies.
 Integrative Cancer Therapies, 9(2), 142-157.

-- Kleijnen, J., & Knipschild, P. (1994).
+Kleijnen, J., & Knipschild, P. (1994).
 Mistletoe treatment for cancer review of controlled trials in humans.
 Phytomedicine, 1(3), 255-260.

-- Ostermann, T., Raak, C., & Büssing, A. (2009).
+Ostermann, T., Raak, C., & Büssing, A. (2009).
 Survival of cancer patients treated with mistletoe extract (Iscador): a systematic literature review.
 BMC cancer, 9(1), 451.